MousaviLaleh/Module1_Challenge/README.md

 <br/>

 ### Analysis of Outcomes Based on Goals
-To continue to help Louise plan her campaign, we need to be more specific with our searches.
-In this way we will be able to pinpoint the ones most similar to Louise's vision.
+To continue to help the campaign, we need to be more specific with our searches.
+In this way we will be able to pinpoint the ones most similar client's vision.
 Now, we need to collect the outcome and goal data for the “plays” and visualize the percentage of successful, failed, and canceled plays based on the funding goal amount.
 <br/>
 ![outcomes_vs_goals.png](/resources/outcomes_vs_goals.png)
 <br/>